gaius-gracchus/KiwiFarmer/docs/introduction.rst

 Introduction
 ============

-KiwiFarmer is a Python package for scraping KiwiFarms threads and posts, extracting field values, and and storing the results in a created MySQL database.
+KiwiFarmer is a Python package for scraping KiwiFarms threads and posts, extracting field values, and storing the results in a created MySQL database.